Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GN7UNKJ87/the-visitors">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GWDU7M35W/party-beneath-the-moonlight">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The mysterious Civil visits the Corpse God to have his fortune told, and the encounter<br>surprises both of them.
-The necromancer draws a step closer to the traces of his<br>old world, but are they friend or foe?</p>
+<p align="center">After the battle in Limia, Makoto returns to the demiplane where he is welcomed by<br>Tomoe, Mio and the residents of the demiplane.
+After a short celebration Makoto returns to<br>Rotsgard to wipe out the remaining mutants, ending the days-long turmoil.</p>
 </td>
 </tr>
 </table>